yalmip/yalmip.github.io/_posts/tutorials/2017-09-17-envelopesinbmibnb.md

 plot(x,sin(x))
 ````

-Note that the envelope set still contains the **sin(x)** term (in practice it can be eliminated and replaced with **w**, but for implementation purposes it is kept in the form above with a trivial equality in the model), hence we must tell YALMIP to relax all variables.
+Note that the envelope set still contains the **sin(x)** variable (in practice it can be eliminated and replaced with **w**, but for implementation purposes it is kept in the form above with a trivial equality in the model), hence we must tell YALMIP to relax all variables.

-If you study the quadratic monomial from earlier, you'll see that YALMIP not only adds a positivity cut to the quadratic envelope, but also adds three tangency cuts.
-How many cuts [BMIBNB] is basically a trade-off between performance of the relaxations, and the computational effort needed in the lower bounds solvers with additional cuts.
+If you study the quadratic monomial from earlier, you will see that YALMIP not only adds a positivity cut to the quadratic envelope, but also adds three tangency cuts.
+How many cuts [BMIBNB] uses is basically a trade-off between tightness of the relaxations, and the computational effort needed in the lower bound solvers with additional cuts.

 ````matlab
 sdpvar w x